 While it’s a step in the right direction to look at your donor database to see if trends are moving in the right direction, it’s a much bigger step in a really awesome direction to attach metrics to your efforts.

 Key Performance Indicators (sorry about all the acronyms) are standards that you set for your organization as a way to measure how well your strategy is working.
 KPIs are benchmarks for specific aspects of your business.
-In this case, setting a KPI for donor retention is a great way to see how well you’re doing year over year.
-That way you can track whether you win back lapsed donors, and can pinpoint exactly what made that a success as part of your overall donor retention strategy.
+In this case, setting a KPI for donor retention is a great way to see how well you’re doing year after year.
+That way you can track whether you win back lapsed donors and can pinpoint exactly what made that a success as part of your overall donor retention strategy.

 5 Steps to a Successful Re-Engagement Campaign